pytorch/pytorch.github.io/_posts/2023-01-27-accelerated-stable-diffusion-2.md

 The numbers in the table above are for number of iterations 2 (plus a “warm-up one”), prompt ”A photo”, seed 1, PLMS sampler, and autocast turned on.
 See [the companion page](/blog/performance-experiments-stable-diffusion/) for precise CLI commands in appendix “Benchmarked versions definition” and detailed results of individual runs in appendix “Per-run data”.

 The P100, V100, and A100 benchmarks were done on Meta internal infrastructure.
-The T4 benchmarks were done in Google Colab Pro (see the [Google Colab notebook](https://colab.research.google.com/drive/1cSP5HoRZCbjH55MdYiRtxC_Q0obQQ5ZD?authuser=1#scrollTo=0d793Fus6RBY)).
+The T4 benchmarks were done in Google Colab Pro.
 The A10 benchmarks were done on g5.4xlarge AWS instances with 1 GPU.

 ## Conclusions and next steps